ArthurDanjou/artsite/content/projects/arthome.md

   - web
 ---

-[ArtHome](https://home.arthurdanjou.fr) is a personalised page where you can create categories and tabs to have a one page with all your shortcuts on all browsers.
+[ArtHome](https://home.arthurdanjou.fr) is a customizable browser homepage that lets you organize all your favorite links in one place.

-You can customize your tabs and categories with different colors and icons.
-Feel free to set your page in private if you want to keep secret your tabs.
+Create categories and tabs to group your shortcuts, personalize them with icons and colors, and make the page private if you want to keep your links just for yourself.
+The interface is clean, responsive, and works across all modern browsers.

-Made with:
+### 🛠️ Built with

-- [Nuxt](https://nuxt.com): Nuxt is an **open source framework** that makes web development intuitive and powerful.Create performant and production-grade full-stack web apps and websites with confidence.
+- [Nuxt](https://nuxt.com): An open-source framework for building performant, full-stack web applications with Vue.
-- [NuxtHub](https://hub.nuxt.com): Deploy and scale your Nuxt applications worldwide with NuxtHub, the Cloudflare-powered platform that ensures lightning-fast performance at low cost and with full-stack capabilities.
+- [NuxtHub](https://hub.nuxt.com): A Cloudflare-powered platform to deploy and scale Nuxt apps globally with minimal latency and full-stack capabilities.
-- [NuxtUI](https://ui.nuxt.com): Nuxt UI simplifies the creation of stunning and responsive web applications with itscomprehensive collections of fully styled and customizable UI components designed for Nuxt.
+- [NuxtUI](https://ui.nuxt.com): A sleek and flexible component library that helps create beautiful, responsive UIs for Nuxt applications.
-- [Eslint](https://eslint.org): ESLint is an open source project that helps you find and fix problems with your JavaScript code.
+- [ESLint](https://eslint.org): A linter that identifies and fixes problems in your JavaScript/TypeScript code.
-- [Drizzle](https://orm.drizzle.team/): Drizzle ORM is a headless TypeScript ORM with a head
+- [Drizzle ORM](https://orm.drizzle.team/): A lightweight, type-safe ORM built for TypeScript, designed for simplicity and performance.
-- [Zod](https://zod.dev/): TypeScript-first schema validation with static type inference
+- [Zod](https://zod.dev/): A TypeScript-first schema declaration and validation library with full static type inference.
-- and ❤️
+- and a lot of ❤️